 MySQL Workbench is a GUI-based visual tool.
 Workbench is widely used by developers, DBAs for data modeling, SQL development, and comprehensive administration tools for server configuration, user administration, backup, and much more.
 This tool is available for Windows, Linux and Mac OS operating system.

 In this article, I’ll show how you can install MySql workbench on Ubuntu.

 Workbench can easily install on Ubuntu using few terminal commands.
 Go to the terminal(shortcut key ctrl + alt + T) and type following commands.

 $ sudo add-apt-repository ppa:olivier-berten/misc

-If you are beginner and not familiar with Linux commands then you check my tutorial on Linux Commands with example.
+If you are a beginner and not familiar with Linux commands then you can check my tutorial on Linux Commands with example.

 $ sudo apt-get update

 Now all the packages information is updated, let’s install workbench.

 Now installation is complete to start this application, type following command on terminal.